You have goals for the year and a to-do list for today, but nothing in between

 - Oettingen’s mental contrasting pairs positive visualization with obstacle identification for more realistic planning [4].

 - Planning systems don’t fail from discipline problems.
-They fail when the system stops matching your reality.
+Planning systems fail when the system stops matching your reality.

 What is the real difference between short term and long term planning?